 In addition to caring for collections and working to provide easier access to records, SHSMO offers programs, lectures, and workshops as well as tours for school and community groups and in-depth orientation for secondary and university students conducting research.

 Through its education initiative at the Center for Missouri Studies, the State Historical Society of Missouri, administers National History Day in Missouri.
 Over 5,000 students in grades 6–12 participate in local and regional competitions each year, with nearly 600 advancing to the state contest in the spring.

 The Center also publishes the Missouri Historical Review.
 The cornerstone of SHSMO's publications program since 1906, this quarterly journal offers scholarly articles on diverse topics in Missouri history.
-An active book publisher, SHSMO's featured projects have covered everything from editorial cartoons to German settlement.
+An active book publisher, SHSMO's publications have covered everything from editorial cartoons to German settlement.

 The Center for Missouri Studies competitive fellowship program and other initiatives extend SHSMO's mission to promote and disseminate the study of the state's history and culture.
 The fellowships specifically encourage scholarship in new or underexplored areas.